 Green All agent handlers are operational.
 Orange The average RAM or CPU consumption of one or several agent handlers exceeds 90% (moving average over one hour), or the disk space used exceeds 75%.
-Red The status of one or several agent handlers has not been updated for more than 5 minutes, or the disk space used exceeds 80%.
+Red The status of one or several agent handlers has not been updated for more than 5 minutes, or the disk space used exceeds 85%.

 Click on to obtain more accurate information on each agent handler's resource consumption and the date of its last connection.
+This information can also be accessed from the upper banner of the console.